-On September 17, Just Equations hosted a discussion of our recent report, Crossing Signals: What College Websites Tell Students about Taking Mathematics.
+Just Equations hosted a discussion of our 2020 report, Crossing Signals: What College Websites Tell Students About Taking Mathematics.

 Traditional mathematics requirements too often serve as gatekeepers that can prohibit, or inhibit, students from progressing in their education.
 Changing the architecture of math opportunity is critical to advancing equity in education.

-Report authors Pamela Burdman and Rogéair Purnell shared their findings and spoke with panelists Toros Berberyan (Citrus College), Michael O’Sullivan (SDSU), and Mónica Henestroza (Office of California Assembly Speaker), about what colleges and universities can do to better support students.
+Report authors Pamela Burdman and Rogéair Purnell shared their findings and spoke with panelists Toros Berberyan (Citrus College), Michael O’Sullivan (San Diego State University), and Mónica Henestroza (Office of California Assembly Speaker) about what colleges and universities can do to better support students.